suncoast-devs/handbook/lessons/react-intro/index.md

 React Components can represent the **entire** web page, or be mixed in with static content of the page.

-In the code we write in our projects we will use React to generate all of the content on the page via components.
-React is very powerful for this but it is good to know that you can also add a small component to an existing non-React project just as easily.
+In the code we write in our projects, we will use React to generate all of the content on the page via components.
+React is very powerful for this, but it is good to know that you can also add a small component to an existing non-React project just as easily.

-The template SDG uses will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts)
+The template SDG uses will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts).

 ```html
 <body>